What is Psychological ED: Causes and Treatments

 These conditions include Depression, Anxiety, and stress.

-Psychogenic Erectile Dysfunction can be due to many causes.
-Such as Anxiety, Depression, low-self esteem, guilt, and trauma.
+Psychogenic Erectile Dysfunction can be due to many causes like Anxiety, Depression, low self-esteem, guilt, stress, and trauma.

 Exposure to excessive pornographic content and relationship issues can also lead to ED.

-Let us look at these causes to get a deeper understanding.
+Let us closely look at these causes to get a deeper understanding.

 Stress

-The sympathetic and parasympathetic nervous systems control the penile erection.
+The sympathetic and parasympathetic nervous systems control the male erection.

 To get an erection, the parasympathetic tone should be high as it controls the vasodilation process.

-And the sympathetic tone should be low as it inhibits an erection.
+The sympathetic tone should be low as it inhibits an erection process.

 The parasympathetic nervous system turns on only when a person is calm and relaxed.
 Thus, in a stressful situation, the parasympathetic nervous system will not turn on.